 }This instance profile would then be associated with your EC2 instances at launch.

-Platforms like Scalr are designed to address these scaling challenges.
-They provide a structured environment for Terraform operations, offering features such as hierarchical environment management, role-based access control (RBAC) for Terraform runs, integration with policy-as-code frameworks (e.g., Open Policy Agent - OPA) for proactive governance, and centralized auditing.
-This can significantly enhance collaboration, ensure compliance, and improve operational efficiency when managing critical infrastructure like AWS IAM roles.
+Platforms like Scalr handle these scaling problems.
+Scalr runs Terraform operations with hierarchical environment management, role-based access control (RBAC) for Terraform runs, integration with policy-as-code frameworks such as Open Policy Agent (OPA) for governance, and centralized auditing.
+Those features make it easier for teams to collaborate, stay compliant, and keep track of infrastructure like AWS IAM roles.